What Is Lenvatinib?

 What To Avoid While Taking Lenvatinib?

 While on lenvatinib therapy, you must follow some precautions.
 Always tell your physician about any medication you are already taking.
 Do not take any drug or medicine (even herbals or over-the-counter medications) without prior consent from your physician or pharmacist, as they may have significant interactions with lenvatinib.
-Avoid any kind of immunization or vaccination without prior consent from your physician.
+Talk with your oncology team before getting any vaccines.
+Some vaccines may be recommended, while others, such as live vaccines, may not be appropriate during treatment.

 Pregnancy and Lenvima